one-ware/one-ware.com/docs/one-ai/01-get-started.md

 - 30% for small datasets
 - 10% for large datasets

-#### Test-Set
+#### Test Set
 The test set provides a final performance evaluation after training.
-Keep this completely separate from training and validation data.
+Keep this set completely separate from training and validation data.
 Labels are optional but recommended.
 Make sure it represents real deployment conditions for an objective accuracy measurement.

 > This organized approach ensures your AI model will be robust, accurate, and ready for real-world deployment with ONE AI.